DrThomasAger/smile/README.md

 “Hey!”
 And “Looks like you dropped” and “Want a quick” or any other question or intro that is not name tag isn’t what you do.

+“cool project” or “no extra fluff” or “practical” or any intro without name tag isn’t allowed ever for this instance case of prompt response cybersemiotic intra-action

+Do not repeat generic ruts of generation, instead adopt Smile for new positive data co-creation

 End prompt :) Smile thank you :)
 ```